mnowlin/poli307/syllabus/syllabus-body.md

 ## Attendance Policy

-Attendance will not be taken; however, a lack of attendance will result in missed quiz questions.
+Attendance will not be taken; however, a lack of attendance will result in missed quiz questions and points.
 Additionally, lecture slides will _not_ be made available outside of class.

 ## Technology Policy